foundeo/cfdocs/guides/en/elvis.md

-##Elvis Operator
+# Elvis Operator

-The Elvis Operator added in ColdFusion 11
+CF11+ The Elvis Operator added in ColdFusion 11

 It works like a Ternary Operator; it's a decision making operator that requires three operands: condition, true statement, and false statement that are combined using a question mark (?) and a colon (:):